This Cleaning Tips & Cleaning Products Page contains a growing list of our favorite money-saving Cleaning Product Tips!

 What do you use to get sticky, sticker adhesive off?
 If you have another solution, please leave a comment below.
 Steve – Scottsdale, AZ

 We no longer buy drain cleaners.
-We use a combination of 1 cup of baking soda pour into the drain then 1 cup of vinegar on top of the baking soda and let it set for a few minutes then run hot water down the drain.
+We use a combination of 1 cup of baking soda poured into the drain then 1 cup of vinegar on top of the baking soda and let it sit for a few minutes then run hot water down the drain.
 If it doesn’t get all the clog try again and let it set longer before running the hot water.
 You’ll get clean drains w/o the harsh chemicals and they smell so much fresher too.
 Mona Trett – Viola, AR

 Editors’ Note: We’ve done the baking soda and vinegar trick on our drains and it works great.
 When the kids were younger they loved seeing and hearing the hissing foam come up from the drain.

-Double Duty Vinegar
+Double Duty Vinegar for Coffee Makers

 I use vinegar to clean my coffee maker — but I get double duty out of it.
 After I run the vinegar through the coffee maker, while it is still warm, I go to each bathroom sink and pour in? cup of baking soda and then a little warm vinegar — then I let it sit.
 Afterward, I run some fresh water through the coffee maker to rinse out the vinegar, and then pour the warmed water down the drains to rinse out the baking soda and vinegar.
 Tracy Bernero – Highlands Ranch, CO